-Now in its fourth year, MIFFONEDGE again features audio visual works that undermine common sense assumptions about the nature of film.
-This year we pay tribute to animation pioneer Robert Breer (1926-2011) and highlight some contemporary work by Kelly Gallagher and Dustin Grella that resonate with Breer’s approaches.
-We’re also screening two live-action works by Stephanie Maxwell in which the natural world appears mesmerizingly abstract.
-Joining us from Brazil, the performance ensemble VJ Suave will supplement their MIFFONEDGE video installation with mobile projections through the streets of Waterville.
+MIFFONEDGE is a multi-media exhibition that features audio visual works that undermine common sense assumptions about the nature of film.
+In 2016, we paid tribute to animation pioneer Robert Breer (1926-2011) and highlighted some contemporary work by Kelly Gallagher and Dustin Grella that resonate with Breer’s approaches.
+We also screened two live-action works by Stephanie Maxwell in which the natural world appears mesmerizingly abstract.
+Joining us from Brazil, the performance ensemble VJ Suave supplemented their MIFFONEDGE video installation with mobile projections through the streets of Waterville.

 MIFFONEDGE Vol. 4 featured artists: